Can I submit multiple scans of an entire home?

 How do I place an order for a home?

-When you place a Scan To CAD order you have the option to select "merge my scans".
+When you place an order you have the option to select "merge my scans".
 There's no added cost and selecting this option means we will provide a single global CAD model.

 Specific, step-by-step ordering instructions available here: Placing an order